About Roy

 Registration No. 1129665

-Roy is a registered Clinical Psychologist in Ballarat with over ten years counselling experience in a wide range of settings.
+Roy is a registered Clinical Psychologist in Ballarat with over fifteen years counselling experience in a wide range of settings.
 He has worked in both public mental health settings, as well as for non-government organisations before working in the private setting.

 Roy began his training at Victoria University of Wellington, in New Zealand.
 He completed his clinical training at La Trobe University in Melbourne, where he obtained a Doctorate of Clinical Psychology.
+He then moved from Melbourne to Ballarat become one of the growing number of Ballarat Psychologists operating in private practice, which is where he now continues to enjoy raising his family and being involved with the Ballarat community.

 Roy is registered with the Australian Health Practitioner Regulation Agency (AHPRA) as a Clinical Psychologist.